bete241011/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # 12. Script that creates a directory called dir_holberton with permissions 751 in the working directory.
 # 13. Script that changes the group owner to holberton for the file hello.
 # 14. Script that changes the owner to betty and the group owner to holberton for all the files and directories in the working directory.
 # 15. Script that changes the owner and the group owner of symbolic-link hello to betty and holberton respectively.
+# 15. Script changes the owner of the file hello to betty only if it is owned by the user guillaume.